 Volunteer together

 One unique and wholesome idea for a date is to volunteer together.
-Helping others is the perfect way to get to know each other without putting any pressure on your date, and knowing that you’re doing some good while you’re at it can make it feel all the more meaningful.
+Helping others is the perfect way to get to know each other without putting any pressure on your date, and knowing you’re doing some good can make it feel all the more meaningful.

 You could volunteer at your local shelter or soup kitchen, or, if you’re both animal lovers, spend some time at your local animal shelter or sanctuary.
-Or, if you live close to each other, you could join a community beautification project, and if you’re interested in the environment, you could volunteer for a nature charity or service.
+Alternatively, if you live close to each other, you could join a community beautification project.
+Or, if you’re interested in the environment, why not volunteer for a nature charity or service?

-For more ideas, check out the volunteering section of our website.
-Or, you can search voluntary roles below.
+For more ideas, check out our volunteering section, or search for voluntary roles below.

 14. Go hiking